Noppadon Pattama: Political career

 In 2007 Noppadon became a member of Samak's new People's Power Party, which is generally regarded as the successor to Thai Rak Thai.
 As an adviser to Thaksin, he acted as a link between Thaksin in exile and the People's Power leadership in Thailand.
 Soon after taking office, he expressed his view that Thaksin's diplomatic passport, revoked after the coup, should be restored.
 He also expressed the view that Thaksin would return to Thailand, where he faces corruption charges, "before May."

-Samak Sundaravej's 5-month-old government was in great trouble on July 10, 2008 after Noppadon Pattama, as 3rd top official in the ruling People Power Party (PPP) resigned, effective Monday.
+Samak Sundaravej's 5-month-old government ran into trouble on July 10, 2008 after Noppadon Pattama, as 3rd top official in the ruling People Power Party (PPP) resigned, effective Monday.
 Its deputy leader Yongyut Tiyapairat, was banned from politics for 5 years, after the Supreme Court affirmed vote buying charges against him.
 Then, Chiya Sasomsub was removed from office by another top court, for illegally concealing his wife's assets.

-The Constitutional Court ruled on July 8 that Noppadon and the entire cabinet violated the charter by failing to ask parliamentary approval for a Cambodia deal.
+The Constitutional Court ruled on July 8 that Noppadon and the entire cabinet violated the charter by failing to ask parliamentary approval for a deal with Cambodia.
 Noppadon signed the agreement on June, to support Cambodia's bid to seek World Heritage status for the 900-year-old temple of Preah Vihear.
 The Opposition filed a petition with deputy Senate Speaker Nikom Wairatpanit to impeach Noppadon Pattama over Preah Vihear Temple issue because he violated the laws by not seeking congress's approval before signing over Preah Vihear to Cambodia causing Thailand to lose the land.
 Sathit Wongnongtoei submitted 141 signatures of MPs.
 Noppadon was accused of violating Article 190 and 270 of the Constitution.
 The Opposition filed the motion before Noppadon stepped down.

+In 2025, Noppadon resigned from the Pheu Thai Party amid internal turmoil following Prime Minister Paetongtarn Shinawatra's removal from office, citing a desire to "pursue his legal career and contribute to the country."